sunpy/sunpy-SEP/SEP-0002-revised.md

 ### Electing the Steering Committee

-An election to fill a vacant role on the steering committee will occurr in two stages:
+An election to fill a vacant role on the steering committee will occur in two stages:

-* Nominations: No less than three weeks before an election a public annoucement of the election must be made and nominations solicited for no less than two weeks.
+* Nominations: No less than three weeks before an election a public announcement of the election must be made and nominations solicited for no less than two weeks.
 Candidates which have accepted their nomination (self nominations are allowed) should write a short statement which will be made public as soon as possible, but no later than before the election starts.
 * Election: All candidates that have written a short statement will be put to a vote of the project members and the candidate with the most votes shall be elected to the position.
 In the event that more than one position has to be filled simultaneously each election shall be treated as a separate election for the purposes of this process.